33 Of The Best Serial Killer Movies And The Even More Horrifying True Stories Behind Them

 Leatherface hung his victims from meathooks in a slaughterhouse.
 Gein simply used his farmhouse.
 Both properties were littered with countless human bones — which Gein used for furniture, bowls, and utensils.
 While Leatherface used his victims' skin to make masks, Gein used it to upholster his chairs and to make leggings.

-When the notoriously handsome Zac Efron was cast as the murderous Ted Bundy in Extremely Wicked, Shockingly Evil and Vile, the reaction was harsh.
-A charming, beautiful young man portraying Ted Bundy?
+When the famously handsome Zac Efron was cast as the murderous Ted Bundy in Extremely Wicked, Shockingly Evil and Vile, the reaction was harsh.
+A likable, beautiful young movie star portraying a monster like Ted Bundy?
+To many, that was precisely what seemed vile.

-They likely forgot that the latter entranced a whole nation in the late 1970s and early 1980s, and that Efron was a perfect fit.
-According to USA Today, director Joe Berlinger's 2019 movie is largely accurate and conforms to the truths of Bundy's trial and imprisonment.
+However, Bundy himself entranced a whole nation in the late 1970s and early 1980s with his infamous charm and good looks, and perhaps that made Efron was a perfect fit for the role.
+What's more, director Joe Berlinger's 2019 movie is largely accurate and conforms to the truths of Bundy's trial and imprisonment.

-"That was important to me," said Berlinger.
+"That was important to me," Berlinger told USA Today.
 "This is not a documentary, obviously.
 But the historical beats of Ted Bundy are very accurate in the movie."

 Berlinger's film skews more closely to the life and crimes of the real-life killer than others merely inspired by actual murderers.
 This is likely attributed to the director's experience in documentary filmmaking, particularly his 2019 Netflix film, Conversations With a Killer: The Ted Bundy Tapes.